ilc-opensource/io-js/README.md

 iot-io-server extra.js
 ```

-The client side can use exposed function `myFun` in nodejs or browser.
+The client side can use exposed function `myFun` in nodejs or browser after called `io.addRpc`.

 ```javascript
 var IOLIB = (typeof require === 'function') ?